Tiger the Wanderer is a cartoon.

 My opponent gracefully dips one shoulder, their silks sliding down the exact measure needed to reveal a sigil on their neck.
 Like me, they keep their fur trimmed short over the mark to make it easier to read.
 The symbol is clearly a sword.
 The fur it’s under ranges from cream to tawny gold.

 “Hi!”
 I try.

 “Hello,” they reply amicably enough.
-Sounds like a lady cat’s voice I think.
+Sounds like a lady cat’s voice I think, and my ears perk.

 “Friends?”
 I propose, hopefully.

 “Well, not enemies then?”
 I smile, a real smile.
-Ears up, tail arched, projecting not enemies every way I know how.
+Whiskers out, tail arched, projecting not enemies every way I know how.

 Still silence.
 Completely frozen.